dermesser/photosync/README.md

 1. Run it: `python3 photosync.py --help` or, if you installed it with `pip`, `photosync.py --help`.

 Consult the help text printed by the last command.
-Usually you will need to set `--dir` so that your photos don't end up in the repository.
+Usually you will need to set `--dir` so that your photos don't end up in the current directory.
 Typically you would initially run

 ```
-$ python3 photosync.py --dir=/target/directory [--creds=/path/to/credentials/file]
+$ python3 photosync.py --dir=/target/directory --creds=/path/to/clientsecret.json
 ```

-which also asks you for OAuth credentials etc. After uploading photos (careful:
-Google Photos exposes new media only a few minutes up to half an hour after uploading!) you can run the following command, which looks for photos and videos that are either older than the oldest known item or newer than the newest known item (obviously missing any that have been uploaded with a date between the oldest and newest items -- see `--dates` below how to fix it):
+which also asks you for OAuth authorization.
+After having uploaded photos (careful: Google Photos exposes new media only a few minutes up to half an hour after uploading!) you can run the following command, which looks for photos and videos that are either older than the oldest known item or newer than the newest known item (obviously missing any that have been uploaded with a date between the oldest and newest items: see `--dates` below how to fix it):

 ```
-$ python3 photosync.py --dir=/target/directory [--creds=...]
+$ python3 photosync.py --dir=/target/directory
 ```

-If it turns out you are missing some items locally, you can have Google Photos checked again for them:
+If it turns out you are missing some items locally, you can check Google Photos again for them:

 ```
 # to check *all* photos available for January 2000:
-$ python3 photosync.py --dir=/target/directory --dates=2000-01-01:2000-02-01 [--creds=...]
+$ python3 photosync.py --dir=/target/directory --dates=2000-01-01:2000-02-01

 # to check *all* photos from *ever*:
-$ python3 photosync.py --dir=/target/directory --all [--creds=...]
+$ python3 photosync.py --dir=/target/directory --all
 ```

 ## Troubleshooting